ExchangeUnion/docs/Market Maker Guide.md

 └──────────┴───────────────┴────────────────────────────┴───────────────────────────────┘
 ```

-Issue a regular limit order with e.g. `sell 0.1 btc/dai 7171` to sell 0.1 btc for a price of 7171 DAI per BTC.
+Issue a regular limit order with e.g. `sell 0.1 btc/usdt 7171` to sell 0.1 btc for a price of 7171 USDT per BTC.
 Settlement of your order shouldn't take longer than a couple of seconds.

 ```
-mainnet > sell 0.1 btc/dai 7171
+mainnet > sell 0.1 btc/usdt 7171
 swapped 0.1 BTC with peer order ca24fe00-1c1e-11ea-8b1b-3b2ec0335696
 ```

 Use `getbalance` to check your balance *after* the swap.
-You are now owning 0.1 BTC less and 717 Dai more.
+You are now owning 0.1 BTC less and 717 USDT more.

 ```
 mainnet > getbalance